 Analysis of representative literary works of significant British writers from before the Norman Conquest through the eighteenth century that includes the study of the historical and social contexts of the literature as well as the lives of important writers.
-(C-ID ENGL-160)
+(C-ID ENGL 160)

-Prerequisite: ENGL 101 or ENGL 101H.
+Corequisite: None.
 Offered: (Even Fa).
-Applicable: UC, CSU, Associate Degree Applicable.